dong881/audio-processor/docs/core/external_integrations.md

 3. Creates a new paragraph when max_length would be exceeded
 4. Returns an array of paragraphs that can be safely added to Notion

-This function is used by create_notion_page to handle Notion API limitations.
+The function is necessary because Notion API has a limit on block content length.
+By breaking the transcript into smaller chunks, we can avoid API errors when creating pages with long transcripts.

 ### Example